microsoft/OpenAPI.NET/README.md

 # OpenAPI.Net

-The **OpenAPI.NET** SDK contains a usefull object model for OpenAPI V3 documents in .NET along with a common serializer to extract raw OAI JSON documents from the model.
+The **OpenAPI.NET** SDK contains a useful object model for OpenAPI V3 documents in .NET along with a common serializer to extract raw OAI JSON documents from the model.

 **See more information on the Open API spec and it's history here: <a href="https://www.openapis.org"/>Open API Initiative</a>**